The Legend of Zelda: Link's Awakening (2019 video game): Release

 The Legend of Zelda: Link's Awakening was announced via a trailer showcased during a Nintendo Direct presentation in February 2019, and was showcased with a demo at E3 expo that June.
 The game is published by Nintendo, and was released on September 20, 2019, distributed digitally via the Nintendo eShop, and on physical game cards through third-party retailers.
-The game would be the 2nd most trending game in the eShop on the day of release, only being surpassed by Untitled Goose Game.
+The game was the second most trending game in the eShop on the day of release, only being surpassed by Untitled Goose Game.
 A "Dreamer Edition" of Link's Awakening included the physical version of the game packaged with a Dreamer Art Book featuring concept art.
 A "Limited Edition" exclusive to Europe included the physical version of the game encased in a Game Boy-themed SteelBook packaged with an expanded 120-page art book.
 A limited two-sided poster of the game was given out to those who pre-ordered at select retailers.
 A Link's Awakening-series Amiibo figurine of Link was released simultaneously with the game, replicating the character's design as he appears in Link's Awakening.
 Aonuma described it as the first Amiibo figurine to faithfully replicate Link's in-game appearance.

 Reception

 The Legend of Zelda: Link's Awakening received "generally favorable" reviews, according to review aggregator website Metacritic.
-Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 96% of critics.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 95% of critics.
 In Japan, four critics from Famitsu gave the game a total score of 35 out of 40.
 Most critics agreed that the main game needed little change, but that the quality of life updates were welcome.
 Forbess review states that Link's Awakening is "an excellent remake of an already faultless Zelda game".
 While USgamer stated that the remake "improves most of the flaws" from the Game Boy version while maintaining what made it a classic in the first place, they did note that "slowdown issues pop up from time to time".